 Moreover, these shoes are prone to scruffs, stains, and scratches.
-You can still increase the longevity of your charming suede shoes and keep them in a good condition by following the proper cleaning procedure.
+You can still increase the longevity of your beautiful suede shoes and keep them in good condition by following the proper cleaning procedure.

 For instance, suede shoes should be cleaned with a suede cleaning brush or a soft nylon brush.
 They should not be cleaned with excessive abrasive pressure, though.

 Also, before starting the process of cleaning, make sure the shoes are completely dry, or else your cleaning attempts shall spread the dirt further on the surface instead of sweeping it away.

 - Stuff the shoes with some crumpled-up newspapers, particularly in the toe area so that they can hold their shape while you work on them.

 - Gently brush away the trapped dirt and mud from the surface of the shoes using a suede cleaning brush.
 Keep in mind that you need to brush it in the direction of the fibers rather than going back and forth.